 Subject Leaders work alongside the SENCO to ensure the curriculum offer is inclusive and accessible to all children and adapted where and when necessary to enable equal access for all.

 Our Curriculum has been designed to be ambitious for all our children across each subject area.
 Through our approach we have created whole school themes for each term and developed sub themes for each year group.
 High quality texts are carefully selected and underpin the Creative planning process.
 ‘Wow’ moments are carefully considered to launch each topic and to ignite the children’s curiosity and engagement with the themes being covered.

 Wow moments are also used to celebrate the learning that has taken place at the end of a topic.
 This allows the children to show pride in what they have achieved and evaluate their learning.
 Parents are often invited into school as part of this and links are made to the local community wherever possible to provide purposeful and meaningful contexts for the children’s learning.

 Subject co-ordinators design and plan the delivery of their subject for each year group; ensuring a clear progression of both skills and knowledge through our Curriculum Maps and Progression in skills documents.
-Subject co-ordinators are currently developing Knowledge prompts for their subject to ensure prior learning and knowledge is being regularly re-visited.
+Subject co-ordinators have developed Knowledge prompts for their subject to ensure prior learning and knowledge is being regularly re-visited.

-We follow a Mastery approach to teaching and use questioning and scaffolding to ensure all children are able to succeed.
+We use questioning and scaffolding to ensure all children are able to succeed.
 Children who grasp concepts quickly are challenged through rich and sophisticated open ended questions and problems.